gregmercer/nodejs-hello/README.md

-# nodejs-restify - a simple Docker and Nodejs Restify example
+# nodejs-hello - a simple Docker and Nodejs example

 You'll need to install docker-machine (using 'Docker Quickstart Terminal')
 ```